amazeeio/docs/local_docker_development/os_x_cachalot/help.md

 1. Halt cachalot with (check that there are no errors)

   `amazeeio-cachalot halt`
-1. Take the first number (here 2139) and kill it with:
+1. Kill the dnsmasq service:

   `sudo killall dnsmasq`
 1. Tell OS X to update it's DNS cache: